edgexfoundry/edgex-go/README.md

 make run
 ```

-**Note** You will need to have the database and Consul running before you execute `make run`.
-If you don't want to install them, start them via their respective Docker containers.
+**Note** You will need to have the database running before you execute `make run`.
+If you don't want to install a database locally, you can bring one up via their respective Docker containers.

 ## Install and Deploy via Docker Container